 Elephants near Bangkok

 This is the best Bangkok elephant sanctuary as it is found about 2-3 hours drive from central Bangkok.
 On my last trip, I combined it with a visit to the beach in Hua Hin, which was just a 1 hour drive from the elephant sanctuary.
+You can book a slow train or a faster minivan to take you to Hua Hin here.

 Food at I love Phants: The humane elephant sanctuary